U.S. News Rankings

 Campus Info & Services

-University of San Francisco offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
+University of San Francisco offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 University of San Francisco also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is permitted for students of legal age at University of San Francisco.

 |Students who have cars on campus||N/A|